 Orangewood was granted water and wastewater Certificate Nos.
 315-W and 260-S, respectively, in 1979.
 The Utility had been in existence since 1973 providing service to a mobile home community without compensation, and therefore, was exempt from Commission regulation.
 Subsequently, developers of property adjacent to the mobile home community contacted Orangewood to obtain water and wastewater service.
 At that time, the Utility began providing service to those developments for compensation, and therefore, was no longer exempt from Commission regulation.
 Orangewood requested and was granted a certificate and rates and charges for only the adjacent development areas, and failed to include the original mobile home community.
 This issue was not discovered by staff until the current rate proceeding.
-Issue 17 addresses staff's recommendation regarding the Utility serving outside of its authorized territory.
+Issues 16 and 17, respectively, address staff's recommendation regarding the Utility charging unauthorized rates and serving outside of its authorized territory.